saltisgood/FrenchNotes/README.md

 # French Notes

+My French learning notes on grammar and vocab.
+Set up for importing into Anki and also viewable in markdown format.

 ## Structure

 - Source files are in `src/`
-- Grammar files are written in markdown, vocab files are CSVs
+- Grammar files are written in markdown, vocab files are CSVs.
+I recommend using a proper CSV editor for updating them.
+I'm using ReprEng's CSV extension in VS Code.
 - You can generate the equivalent files in Anki format or Markdown with the included scripts (requires python >= 3.11)

 ## Scripts